 - IRM Corporation.
 Mr. Levinson headed a team of Orrick lawyers in the representation of 22 affiliated companies in Chapter 11 cases filed in Sacramento.
 The confirmed joint plan of reorganization resulted in the restructuring of approximately US$165 million of senior secured institutional debt and the creation of more than US$100 million in equity for investors.
 The reorganization plan, which was consensual among all constituencies, was the largest ever confirmed in the Sacramento bankruptcy court.

 Mr. Levinson frequently lectures on bankruptcy, insolvency and corporate reorganization topics.
-He has spoken to numerous bar associations as well as to in-house counsel and business people at large corporations such as Wells Fargo Bank, Mitsubishi Electric America, and Lend Lease.
-Mr. Levinson has served as a guest lecturer at the U.C.
-Davis School of Law, the Pacific McGeorge School of Law, the University of Washington School of Law and the University of Southern California Law Center.
+He has spoken to numerous bar associations as well as to in-house counsel and business people at large corporations such as Wells Fargo Bank, Goldman Sachs, Mitsubishi Electric America and Lend Lease.
+Mr. Levinson is a conferee of the National Bankruptcy Conference, is the Secretary of the American College of Bankruptcy, and is a past president of the California Bankruptcy Forum.
+He has served as a guest lecturer at the U.C.
+Davis School of Law, Stanford Law School, the Pacific McGeorge School of Law, the University of Washington School of Law and the University of Southern California Law Center.

 Prior to joining Orrick, Mr. Levinson was a partner at Sidley & Austin in Los Angeles from 1980 to 1990.
 He was an associate and partner at Shutan & Trost in Los Angeles from 1975 to 1980.